Your accountAPI tokens

 • You must be signed in.

-• Treat tokens like passwords: anyone with a valid token can act as your user within the API’s permissions.
+• Treat tokens like passwords: anyone who has your token can use the API as you.

 The in-app warning states: API tokens grant full access to your account.
 Store them securely and never share them.